NEW FOR 2022

 Follow-up meetings: Four Sundays, 3-5:30 pm: December 4, January 8, February 5, March 5

-YOU—determined and curious, interested in working alongside like-minded people to grow as a writer.
+YOU—determined and curious, interested in working alongside like-minded people to grow as a writer of short stories, novels, and/or memoir.

 ME—the same.
-Also, the author of novels and short stories, and a devoted writing instructor who has led courses for years at Brooklyn’s Center for Fiction, Iowa Summer Writing Festival, MFA programs, prisons, and elsewhere.
+Also, author of novels and shorter works and a devoted writing instructor who has led courses for years at Brooklyn’s Center for Fiction, Iowa Summer Writing Festival, MFA programs, prisons, and elsewhere.
 Learn more about me here.

 We will gather in western Massachusetts, in the Connecticut River Valley, a paradise of college towns, dairy farms, idiosyncratic bookshops, and cannabis dispensaries.

-Meetings will take place Saturday from 10am to 3pm and Sunday from 10am to 12 noon in my home in Northampton, with roomy meeting spaces plus private nooks for writing.
+Meetings will take place in my home in Northampton, with a full day on Saturday plus dinner, and a half day on Sunday.
+The house has roomy meeting spaces plus private nooks for writing.
 Our time together will include…

 - Workshopping and in-depth discussions.
-We’ll explore your work, your inspirations and challenges, plus dive into strategies for refining structure, sense, and style.
+We’ll explore your work, your inspirations and challenges, plus I’ll offer targeted strategies for refining structure, sense, and style.

 - Timed deep-focus writing sessions.
 Optional prompts/portals provided.
 Generate new work and new insights into work in progress.

-- Bookish barbecue: A Saturday evening of writerly socializing, featuring sensational Texas-style slow-smoked barbecue, very delicious vegetarian/vegan dishes, and southern sides.
+- Bookish barbecue: A Saturday evening of writerly socializing, featuring sensational Texas-style slow-smoked barbecue, vegetarian/vegan dishes, and southern sides.

 - Additional fiction fuel: working lunch on Saturday; coffee/tea, cold drinks, and snacks on both days.

-Via Zoom.
-After our weekend, we will move forward over four months as a committed writing group, offering feedback and support to each other during our monthly meetings.
-Each member’s work will be the focus of at least two group discussions, plus each piece will receive extensive margin notes.
+After our weekend, we will move forward over four months, from December 2022 to March 2023, as a committed writing group.
+We will offer feedback and support to each other during monthly online meetings.
+You’ll have multiple chances to share your pages, with one to two hours of group discussion centered on your project.
+Plus each piece will receive extensive margin notes.
 (You’ll tell us what type of feedback you find useful; sharing is always optional.)

 + Two Private Conferences

 Each student will have two private Zoom chats with me.
-Before our first weekend, we’ll meet to get to know one another and discuss your goals.
-After our final group meeting, I’ll offer one-on-one responses to your writing and discuss next steps toward completion and/or publication.
+Before our first weekend, we’ll meet to discuss your goals and how to best support your writing practice.
+After our final group meeting, I’ll offer one-on-one responses to your work and discuss next steps toward completion and/or publication.

 FEE: $975.
 Minimum 6 participants.
 Maximum 10 participants.

-Accommodations not included.
-Local options range in price from $65/night to over $300.
+Accommodations and travel not included.
+Lodging options range in price from $65/night to over $300.
 Special $160/night Fiction Kitchen rate offered at the nearby Old Mill Inn.
+Northampton is 3 hours by car from NYC, 1.5 hours from Boston, and can be reached by Amtrak, bus, or flights into Hartford or Boston.
 I’ll send more details and suggestions upon registration.

 Make it work for you: Interested in a fully virtual version?
 Have other questions?
 Let’s talk!
 Email me at dimmergut at gmail.com.